-Why is electricity so expensive in Australia?
+Why is my electricity bill so expensive 2020?

 Energy prices have dropped for Australians across the board since 2018, with the median price falling 4.4 per cent for residential customers.
 This is according to a report by the Australian Competition and Consumer Commission (ACCC), which found it to be a sign that recent energy regulations were doing their job and protecting customers.